Byoung730/lit-redux-practice/README.md

 # lit-redux

-Boilerplate for a lit-html/redux app, deploying on Firebase.
+Hello World for a lit-html app with Redux.
+Deploying on Firebase.

-At the time of writing (Jul 19 2018) was scoring 100% on all Lighthouse audits and was working fine on most recent Chrome, Safari and Firefox.
+At the time of writing (August 1 2018) it was scoring 100% on all Lighthouse audits and was working fine on most recent Chrome, Safari and Firefox.
 Others untested.

-**New:** See the [lit-element branch](https://github.com/katejeffreys/lit-redux/tree/lit-element) for an equivalent for lit-element.
-That one is taking a 5% perf hit, it's at 95%.
-I think I need to change how webcomponents polyfills are loaded.
+See also [lit-element-redux](https://github.com/katejeffreys/lit-element-redux) for a more extensive example using lit-element.

 * [Clone](#clone-this-repo)
 * [Serve](#serve-for-development)